 This interdisciplinary project brings together researchers from the Faculties of Science, Medicine and Health, Social Sciences and Law, Humanities and the Arts.

 - Dr Melinda Waterman is an early career researcher from the School of Earth Atmosphere and Life Sciences (SEALS) within the Faculty of Science Medicine and Health (SMAH) at UOW, examining the secondary metabolites and protective mechanisms of Antarctic and temperate moss species.
 Melinda also has expertise in radiocarbon dating of long cores of moss shoots and photosynthetic pigments within plants.

-- Senior Professor Sharon Robinson is a plant ecophysiologist from SEALS at UOW, with more than 20 years (13 Antarctic seasons) experience investigating impacts of climate change and the ozone hole on the Antarctic terrestrial ecosystems.
+- Distinguished Professor Sharon Robinson is a plant ecophysiologist from SEALS at UOW, with more than 20 years (13 Antarctic seasons) experience investigating impacts of climate change and the ozone hole on the Antarctic terrestrial ecosystems.
 Sharon is leader of the SCMZ Global Challenge.

 - Dr Diana King is a Research Officer in SCMZ.
 Her research developing new methodologies to assess Antarctic terrestrial biodiversity health helps to inform the Department of Environment on best management practice for the Australian Antarctic Territory through the Australian State of the Environment reporting system.

 - Dr Zbyněk Malenovský is an ARC Future Fellow and member of the TerraLuma Group at University of Tasmania (UTAS).
 He is interested in the optical airborne and spaceborne imaging spectroscopy of vegetation, specifically plant stress responses and gross primary production.